Meals and Snacks

 Please be courteous and follow instructions of safety monitors, crew and staff at all times.
 They are here to make sure you have a safe and enjoyable experience.
 Abusive behavior will not be tolerated under any circumstances.

 If you get injured, or are too exhausted to finish the day’s mileage, one of our “sweep vans” can pick you up and take you to the next pit stop, where you can get medical attention, if you need it.
 If you are still unable to walk, a Lunch & Camp Shuttle will take you to camp.
 As the day comes to a close, sweep vans will pick up any walkers who have fallen far behind and take them forward to the next stop, so that they arrive before that stop closes.
 This ensures that all walkers make it to camp before dark.
 Please note: Sweep vans do not pick up walkers at pit stops or other route stops.
 Sweep vans may only pick up walkers while they are out on the route.

 At each pit stop there will be an assortment of snacks including clementines, bananas, potato chips, carrots, peanuts, pretzels and more (as supplies last).
 To drink, there will be water and sports drink provided (you must bring your own water bottle to fill).
 About halfway through each day’s mileage, you will have a nutritious lunch.
-Each morning and evening at camp you will enjoy a hot catered meal.
+Each morning and evening at the hotel you will enjoy a hot catered meal.